 About The University of Texas at Tyler

-Founded in 1971, UT Tyler is one of the fastest-growing universities in the renowned University of Texas System, which includes nine universities and six health institutions located throughout the state.
-The university averages a highly favorable 16:1 student-to-professor ratio, offering a clear advantage over larger campuses with less accessibility and more rigid culture.
-Student-centric learning and cultural diversity are central to the UT Tyler experience, with students from 35 states and 45 countries enjoying private university quality at public university prices.
-State-of-the-art facilities and generously supported research spending provide access to such programs as the Center for Organic Semiconductor Modeling and Simulation (COSMOS), a collaborative research program between The University of Texas at Tyler and The University of Texas at Dallas to develop a scientific approach for describing organic electronics.
+Founded in 1971, UT Tyler is one of the fastest-growing universities in the renowned University of Texas System, which includes eight universities and six health institutions located throughout the state.
+The University averages a highly favorable 18:1 student-to-professor ratio, offering a clear advantage over larger campuses with less accessibility and more rigid culture.
+Student-centric learning and cultural diversity are central to the UT Tyler experience, with students from 45 states and 58 countries enjoying private university quality at public university prices.

-The College of Business and Technology is fully accredited by The Association to Advance Collegiate Schools of Business (AACSB International), the national accrediting organization for business and management programs.
+The College of Business and Technology is fully accredited by The Association to Advance Collegiate Schools of Business (AACSB International), the international accrediting organization for business and management programs.